FREELANCE RESEARCH SUPERVISOR

-Co-Director of the post-Master's degree in Industrial Safety: Manager des organisations à risques
+Co-Director of a French executive post-Master's degree in industrial safety management: Manager des organisations à risques.

 Human performance and human error;